xwmx/rbst/README.markdown

     RbST.new("something").to_html  # uses custom executable for outputting html RbST.new("something else").to_latex # uses default executable for latex since a custom one wasn't specified

+Similarly, if you want to explicitly specify which python executable to use, set the path with the `RbST.python_path=` method:

+    RbST.python_path = "/usr/bin/env python3"
+    RbST.new("something").to_latex

 For more information on reStructuredText, see the [ReST documentation](http://docutils.sourceforge.net/rst.html).